tlswg/tls13-spec/draft-ietf-tls-tls13.md

   from a client (see {{!RFC7507}}).

 missing_extension
-: Sent by endpoints that receive a hello message not containing an extension that is mandatory to send for the offered TLS version or other negotiated parameters.
+: Sent by endpoints that receive a Hello message not containing an extension that is mandatory to send for the offered TLS version or other negotiated parameters.

 unsupported_extension
-: Sent by endpoints receiving any hello message containing an extension known to be prohibited for inclusion in the given hello message, including any extensions in a ServerHello or Certificate not first offered in the corresponding ClientHello.
+: Sent by endpoints receiving any Hello message containing an extension known to be prohibited for inclusion in the given Hello message, including any extensions in a ServerHello or Certificate not first offered in the corresponding ClientHello.